obheda12/Solidity-Security-Compendium/README.md

 This initiative will be documented live on my twitter: https://twitter.com/theweb3hacker

-If you're interested in a high-quality smart contract audit at a resonable budget please feel free to reach out as well.
+If you're interested in a high-quality smart contract audit at a resonable budget please feel free to reach out via twitter as well.
 If my team and I have a slot, we will do out best to accomodate!

 Day | Topic | Overview
 --- | --- | ---